Kizomba in Russia -I´M YOUR DJ Moscow edition

 This is the first time I travel to Russia.
 It´s easy and fast to a visa; it takes about 10 days.

-This is my first time in kizomba outside France.
+This is my first time in kizomba outside France and first time to dance kizomba in Russia.
 I expect a lot of novelty for this festival especially on the level of women, their way of creating music and their way to move.
 I have always dreamed of going to Russia, so it is the perfect opportunity.
 I also hope to discover new kinds of vodka because I like this drink very much.

 My journey will be summarized in 3 crucial points: kizomba, vodka and the mentality of the Russians.
 Finally, for the visa it is easy, a structure called “Action visa we help from A-Z”, so no problem on this side.